jbcurtin/quine/README.md

 ## Fund Bounty Target Upgrades

-The initial build of Quine took about two months of development.
+The initial build of `quine` took about two months of development.
 There are still some areas where the codebase could be upgraded to provide better support for larger companies to deploy hundreds of servers at a time.
-Please consider contributing to Quine Bounty Targets
+Please consider contributing to `quine` Bounty Targets

 https://www.patreon.com/jbcurtin

-Today, Quine is capable of the following opinionated deployment scenarios
+Today, `quine` is capable of the following opinionated deployment scenarios
 - AWS Cloud Front, ACM, and S3 delpoyment for custom domain
 - Private VPC Configuration, complete with bastion service available from an Elastic IP.
 EC2 Nodes have `docker` and `docker-compose` installed
 - Public VPC Configuration, complete with bastion service available from an Elastic IP.
 EC2 Nodes have `docker` and `docker-compose` installed